cybercase/webminidisc/README.md

 ### Backstory
 A few weeks ago I've found my old [MZ-N710](https://www.minidisc.org/part_Sony_MZ-N710.html) in the basement of my parents' house.

 Determined to make it work on my modern Mac, after some googling, I found out about the [linux-minidisc](https://github.com/glaubitz/linux-minidisc) project.
-They've done such a great job in reversing the NetMD protocol!
+They've done an amazing job in reversing the NetMD protocol.

-After a quick inspection to the source code, I realized the project could be easily ported to javascript (either node and the browser) using the WebUSB api, so I created [netmd-js](https://github.com/cybercase/netmd-js).
+After a quick inspection to the source code I realized the project could be easily ported to javascript (either node and the browser) using the WebUSB api, so I created [netmd-js](https://github.com/cybercase/netmd-js).
 Then, on top of that I've build **Web MiniDisc** to manage the music on my device without the need of downloading and installing any dedicated software.

 That's it.
 It was a LOT of fun :).